 ASP.NET Core project templates pre-construct the client build process for you.
 The ubiquitous jQuery and Bootstrap packages are installed, and the plumbing for NPM, Gulp, and Bower is already in place.
 The screenshot below depicts the initial project in Solution Explorer.
 It's important to enable the "Show All Files" option, as the bower.json file is hidden by default.

 Solution Explorer

 Search Solution Explorer (Ctrl+ 🔑 🕶

-- Solution 'Starter' (1 project)

-- Solution Items
+- Solution Items - src

-- src

 Starter